KurtKroeker/csehy-fundraising/performers/index.md

 # Performers

-Below are the four musicians performing at the benefit concert.
+Below are student and volunteer musicians performing at the benefit concert.
 Click a card to view the full bio and any media.

 <ul style="padding:0;list-style:none;">
 {% for performer in site.performers %}